COVID-19 Precautions for Playing Croquet – 15th May 2021

 Upon vacating the court, to allow a waiting member to play, and you then intend to leave the park, ensure that the new player is aware of which hoops/peg the leaving player has handled as the new player now becomes responsible for their post game cleaning and storage together with the balls.

-If a member of the public approaches and they would like a trial, the member should check that they are living locally and therefore potential members, if willing give them a trial game provided no more than four persons are on the court at the same time.
-At the end of the trial give them one of the membership leaflets in the trolley and invite them to be a spectator sitting on one of the public benches.
+Visitors – If a member of the public approaches and they would like a trial, the member should check that they are living locally and therefore potential members, and if willing give them a trial game.
+At the end of the trial give them one of the membership leaflets in the trolley and invite them to be a spectator.

 Keyholders leaving the park should ensure, by enquiry, that at least one other keyholder remains on the courts and has the key with them.